Kristina Wong: Kristina Wong for Public Office

 As part of the City of Los Angeles Individual Artists 2018 Fellowship, Wong intends to run for public office before 2030.
 While doing so, she intends on performing various exaggerated campaign events, such as a debate match with a dog and public stoning by audience members during a stump speech.
-Wong comments on the reality of the current presidency and the dualistic nature of being a politician and a performance artist, whether that be the trained, such as the trained, codified body language.
+Wong comments on the reality of the Donald Trump presidency and the dualistic nature of being a politician and a performance artist, whether that be the trained, such as the trained, codified body language.
 “We used to listen to politicians and laugh at comedians, now we laugh at politicians and listen to comedians.”
 The piece premiered as an interactive exhibit in LA Chinatown in November 2018.

 She lost the election for Democratic delegate of Assembly District 53 in Jan 2019, a volunteer position to represent the district at the Democratic State Convention.

 Wong has subsequently been elected to the Wilshire Center Koreatown Neighborhood Council in April 2019, a largely volunteer position that meets once a month at the local library.

-She intends to launch her next campaign event alongside the presidential election in February 2020.
+She launched her next campaign event alongside the presidential election in February 2020.